vinaydhegde/testdriven-site/_posts/2017-06-04-03-part2-react-setup.markdown

 export default UsersList;
 ```

-> Why did we use a functional component rather than a class-based component?
-Turn to Google.
-See if you can answer this on your own!
+> Again, why did we use a functional component rather than a class-based component?

 Notice how we used `props` instead of `state` in this component.
 Essentially, you can pass state to a component with either `props` or `state`: